imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 ### Removing spots and links.

 The last you link you added may have strongly perturbed our annotation, particularly if you did what was on the screenshot above.
 Correct it by removing the last link.
-Simply select it press {% include key content='press\|Delete' %}.
+Simply select it press {% include key key='Delete' %}.
 The same key will remove everything in the selection.

 ### Editing track names and imposing track order.

 Tracks are ordered from left to right alphanumerically with their name.
-To change a track name, {% include key content='press\|Double-click' %} on it in the column header part.
+To change a track name, {% include key key='Double-click' %} on it in the column header part.
 Track names should be made of a single line with a combination of any character.

 Try for instance to change the track order by changing their name.
 Let's call the first one 'B' and the second one 'A'.
 Click the **Layout** button.
 Your TrackScheme window should look like this: